Best Film for the Vivitar XC-4

 - Pharmacy or Big Box Store

-So long as you are shooting a moderate to high-volume of film, there are two activities that you are able to do to cut back on your costs.
+So long as you are going through a moderate to high volume of film, there are a couple of actions that can be done to lower your expenses.

 Bulk Loading Film

-Be aware that you are limited to 100-foot rolls of black & white film.
-This is due to the fact black and white film is a lot easier and cheaper to process yourself.
+Take into account that you’re going to be limited to 100 foot rolls of black and white film.
+This is due to the fact black and white film is easier and more cost-effective to process at home.

 Home Developing and Scanning

-You can easily process and digitize film at home.
-It's a smart option to save money so that you can use more film with your Vivitar XC-4.
+All film can be developed at home.
+It is a very good method to save money so that you can use more film with your Vivitar XC-4.

-Black and white film is significantly less complicated to develop.
-Developer temperature and development times are not as vital to do correctly with black & white films as time and temperatures are for transparency or color negative.
+Black & white film is significantly easier to process at home.
+Chemical temperature and time are not as imperative to get correct with black & white film as temperatures and time are for color negative or slide film.